Star Search: 2003–2004 version

 For the fourth and final season, three contestants in Adult Singer, Junior Singer, and Dance were brought back to initially compete (Comedy was dropped, jokingly because Naomi gave many comics only one star).
 The three brought back in each category were not necessarily the Grand Champions of their season.
 The show scrapped the celebrity judge and had three house judges for the entire series: Naomi Judd, MC Lyte, and Matti Leshem (who tried to berate contestants as Simon Cowell was doing at the time on American Idol).

 As in past seasons, two new contestants competed.
 With only three judges, a score of 15 stars was possible, and ties were broken by a majority vote between the three.
 This is where the former contestants came in.
 Initially, in each category, these three performers made up the "Winner's Circle".
 The winning challenger then had the chance to challenge one of the three performers in his or her respective winner's circle.
 The winner's circle performer then had to beat or tie the bar set by the challenger; ties were automatically given to the Winner's Circle performer.
 If they couldn't beat the score, they were out of the competition, and the challenger took his or her place in the Winner's Circle.

 Halfway through the program, the three performers in each Winner's Circle competed against each other in a special show.
 The winner in each category not only received a trip home, but a free pass to the final show.
 From then on, there were only two people who could be challenged in each Winner's Circle.
-In the final show, the three people in each Winner's Circle competed against each other for $100,000.
+In the final show, the three people in each Winner's Circle competed against each other for $100,000, but the judges were only allowed to give opinions and not allowed to score.
 This, along with the Free Pass show, were the only two shows which re-adopted the at-home voting concept.